MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/level.en.md

 <body>
     <span style="color: #888888; ">
         <i>
-            ^The first design of Coming Soon ("尽情" was a typo in Chinese)
+            ^The first design of Coming Soon ("尽情" is a typo in Chinese)
         </i>
     </span>
 </body>